redhat-italy/keycloak-spid-provider/README.md

 Connecting to the *SPID TestEnv* at [http://localhost:8088](http://localhost:8088), you should see you Service Provider listed in the home page.

-In the tab *Utenti* are listed some test user for login/logout tests.
+Some test users are listed in the tab named *Utenti*: they can be used for login/logout tests.

 ## Testing login - logout